 Companies must file their tax returns within six months following the close of the tax year to which they relate, unless the company applies for an extension (normally an additional nine months).
 Tax returns are open for five years from the date of final assessment of the tax return during which time the tax authorities have the right to audit tax returns, and the related accounting records on which they are based and may issue re-assessments based on their findings.
 Beginning from January 1, 2007, the Bank formed a 'fiscal unity' with its Parent company, Credit Europe Group N.V., which acts as the head of 'fiscal unity'.
 Because of the fiscal unity, all profits and losses of the fiscal unity members are 'consolidated' for tax purposes.
-The main advantages of a fiscal unity are that tax losses of one company can be offset against profits of another company and assets can be transferred to another company without recognizing income at the moment of transfer.
+The main advantages of a fiscal unity are that tax losses of one company without recognizing income at the moment of transfer.
 On the other hand, each member of the fiscal unity is in principle jointly and individually liable for the income tax liability of the entire fiscal unity.